The Perfect Murder (1988 film): Plot

 Police Inspector Ghote lives a middle-class life in Bombay along with his wife, Pratima.
 He has been employed with the Bombay Police for many years.
 His wife is generally disgruntled and wants a better life.
-He is assigned to investigate the deadly assault on a Parsi man named Perfect, who is the Secretary of Lala Heera Lal, a wealthy man with underworld links.
-Inspector Ghote commences his investigation and is displeased when his superiors ask him to work with a Swedish Forensic expert, Axel Svennson.
-Axel is thrilled to get a closer look at the working of the Bombay Police, but realizes that Ghote may not be one of their best police officers.
-When their friendship develops, he gets invited to Ghote's house, and meets Pratima.
-Their investigation, though prima facie simple enough, takes them through turns and twists that both had not expected – including corridors of power and corruption – and finally to the conclusion and the unmasking of the culprit(s) behind this incident.
+He is assigned to investigate the deadly assault on a Parsi man named Perfect, who is the secretary of Lala Heera Lal, a wealthy man with underworld links.
+Inspector Ghote commences his investigation and is displeased when his superiors ask him to work with a Swedish forensic expert, Axel Svennson.
+Axel is thrilled to get a closer look at the working of the Bombay Police but realizes that Ghote may not be one of their best police officers.
+When their friendship develops, he gets invited to Ghote's house and meets Pratima.
+Their investigation, though primafacie simple enough, takes them through turns and twists that both had not expected – including corridors of power and corruption – and finally to the conclusion and the unmasking of the culprit(s) behind this incident.